Jive Records: 2000s: Acquisition by BMG and Sony

 In 2002, Calder sold Zomba to BMG for US$2.74 billion, which at the time was the largest-ever acquisition of an independent label with major-label distribution.
 Calder then announced his resignation from Zomba, but continued to stay on at Jive in a temporary advisory role as Zomba was integrated into BMG.
 Weiss succeeded Calder as the new head of Zomba.
 In 2004, BMG merged with Sony Music Entertainment to form Sony BMG.
 During this time, Jive's management and distribution were restructured under the newly formed Zomba Label Group.
 Artists who had previously been on LaFace and Arista Records were subsequently absorbed under the Zomba group and placed under the purview of Jive Records’ staff.
 Thus, artists such as Pink, Usher, and Outkast became de facto Jive artists.
 Though both physical record sales and teen pop had steadily declined since the early 2000s, the output from Jive’s newer artists — particularly Usher’s Confessions album and Outkast’s Speakerboxxx/The Love Below — would prove to be profitable successes for Jive.
 In addition to releasing Spears’ 2007 album Blackout, Jive was now also the home of a solo Justin Timberlake, whose FutureSex/LoveSounds also saw high sales.
 Other Jive artists at that time included Ciara and Chris Brown.

 By early 2008, the BMG Label Group was said to include RCA Records, J Records, LaFace, Arista, Volcano Entertainment, Verity, GospoCentric and Fo Yo Soul — all overseen by Weiss.
 Later that year, Sony and BMG dissolved its merger, with the former buying out shares of the latter.
 As a result of Sony's buyout, Jive (along with its BMG sisters RCA and Arista) became a wholly owned unit of a refreshed Sony Music Entertainment.
 Starting in 2008 Jive was all capital (e.g. JIVE Records), this change started when BMG Label Group was renamed RCA/JIVE Label Group.

 2010s: Dormancy

 After two decades as president of Jive, Barry Weiss left for Universal Music Group in March 2011.
 On October 7, 2011, it was announced that Jive, along with Arista and J Records, would be retired to refresh and re-brand RCA Records by not confusing or diluting it with other labels.
 All retained artists on those labels were then moved to RCA Records.

-The label is currently in hibernation, with the distribution of its back catalog handled by Sony Music's Legacy Recordings.
+Distribution of its back catalog was handled by Sony Music's Legacy Recordings.
 Previously, the Jive brand was being exclusively used under the Sony Music France division under the name Jive Epic in France until 2019, when it was absorbed into RCA Records France.

+2020s: Revival

+Hits reported in January 2026 that "young heavy hitters" could potentially relaunch the label.
+The following month, Sony Music announced RCA had revived Jive as a standalone label.
+Mike Weiss (son of Barry Weiss) and David Melhado, who both worked as executives at music distributor UnitedMasters, were named as co-presidents of the label.
+Per the press release, the label will operate out of Sony Music's New York City headquarters.